-Now think about a person you know and then describe him or her using words from this table.

-young or old strong or weak tall or short muscular or thin - clever or dull kind or domineering talkative or quiet caring or selfish ,

-Let's write Write the sequence of the events in this story.
-Gerunds and infinitiv First the spider sat down to eat a delicious meal. are forms of verbs that act like nouns.
-They can Then follow other verbs and ł Then adjectives.
-Gerunds ca also follow preposition After that A gerund (often knowi Some time later Anansi went to visit the turtle hoping to get a good meal. as an -ing word) is a no oun Then formed from a verb by adding -ing.
-An infinit Then is to + the verb.
-Finally Fill in the gerund or the infinitive.
-We encouraged her (read ) as many fables as p It's no good (force) her Ananzi if she doesn't want to. oossible. (read) about I promised (care) for the spiders but I'm not m uch good at (care) for spiders The film about spiders was really worth (see) s o we made Thandi (go) to the movies with us.
-Normally I enjoy (go) out but today I'd prefer (stay) indoors.
-"Do you mind (spin) a web all the time?" asked the ant.
-TEACHER: Sign Date 13 about.
+and a second A Now think about a person you know and then describe him or her using words from this table. young or old strong or weak tall or short muscular or thin 5-30 clever or dull kind or domineering talkative or quiet caring or selfish First the s Then Then After the pider sat down to e e sequence of the events at a delicious meal. to visit the turtle hoping Gerunds and infinitives are forms of verbs that act like nouns.
+They can follow other verbs and adjectives.
+Gerunds can also follow prepositions A gerund (often known as an -ing word) is a noun formed from a verb by adding -ing.
+An infinitive is to + the verb.
+We enc Let's write Fill in t the gerund or the infinitiv ve. d) as many fables as p oossible. lt's no g good (force) her (read) about Ananzi if she doesn't want t / (101121 l promi sed (care) for the spiders but I'm not m uch good at (care) for spiders The film about spiders was really worth (see) s o we made Thandi (go) to the movies with u IS.
+Norma lly I enjoy (go) out but today I'd prefer (stay) ir ( "Do you (spin) a we b all the time?" asked the ant.
+TEACHER: Sign Date 1 about.